Wednesday, 15 July 2015

 2 The Caledonian Sleeper

 This is actually two trains: the Highland Sleeper with sections for Inverness, Aberdeen and Fort William, and the Lowland Sleeper with sections for Edinburgh and Glasgow.
 Both depart from and arrive at Euston station in London, the former leaving much earlier in the evening than the latter.
 Both are special but the Highland train more so, and that is the one I describe at West Highland Adventure.
 Like the Night Riviera, the train is at the platform in good time and passengers may use the First Class lounge, but in this case there is no beauty in the platform itself, looking as much like a cellar as any other Euston platform.
-We are met by the attendant and shown to our cabin.
+We are met by the attendant and shown to our berths.
 This train includes a Lounge Car with leather sofas and a few dining tables, and leaving early enough in the evening it provides a decent dinner menu (which I understand is even better now than it was when I travelled - I think another trip is called-for!) with a Scottish feel.

-It is worth travelling to Forth William just for the ride!
+It is worth travelling to Forth William just for the train ride!
 Arrival is well into the morning, for the ride is so long, and this train just takes you to another world, finishing on winding single track in wild landscape after its departure from London along some of the busiest main line in the country.
 Again, it is worth dressing and having breakfast in the Lounge Car, with coffee on the sofa watching the snow-capped peaks slip by the windows.

 Update: